-Today we’re going to talk about the unflappable, enthusiastic ENFPs.
-ENFPs are called “The Inspirers” and it’s not hard to see why.
+Ever wondered what ENFP pet peeves you might accidentally poke and prod without realizing it?
+These types are called “The Inspirers” and it’s not hard to see why.
 They have an infectious zest for life and an open-minded enthusiasm that makes them exciting and intriguing to be around.
-They live in a world of possibilities and potential and are eager to live life to its fullest.
-ENFPs tend to be natural optimists, using their Extraverted Intuition to see possibilities for good everywhere.
+Because they live in a world of possibilities, they are eager to live life to its fullest and explore every trail or idea that sparks their imagination.
+ENFPs tend to be natural optimists, using their intuition to see possibilities for good everywhere.
 While they may seem unshakable, there are some things you should absolutely avoid if you want to stay on their good side:

 Accuse Them of Flirting